i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 ---

+## Overview

+IT Monitoring Vault simplifies access credentials management, making it easier for customers and MSPs to work with different IT environments without compromising security.

+Credentials are stored centrally, can be accessed by discovery functions and sensitive data such as the password field is protected by a master key.

+Users can configure and manage multiple credentials and easily switch between them.

 i-Vertix Vault, is a complete internal credential manager (not just passwords), with functionality to be extended in the future.

-For now, the i-Vertix Vault can be used for the following 4 types of access:
+The i-Vertix Vault supports four types of access:

 - **SNMP**
 - **SSH**
-- **I-VERTIX AGENT** (vmware o.s. discovery only)
+- **I-VERTIX AGENT** (VMware O.S. discovery)
-- **WSMAN** (vmware o.s. discovery only)
+- **WSMAN** (VMware O.S. discovery)

-The stored credentials can be used for various utilities such as:
+The stored credentials are used for these discoveries such as:

 - **NEDI Discovery**
 - **Network Discovery**
 - **VMware OS Discovery**
 - **Meraki**

+## How to use

-To access the i-Vertix Vault, you must edit a job configuration such as VMware or Nedi.
+To access the i-Vertix Vault, you must edit, or create, a discovery job.
 The i-Vertix Vault is not actually accessible from a dedicated menu item.

 In the example configuration below (NEDI Discovery) we have created a new entry (under **Configuration > Hosts > NEDI Configuration**):